USEPA/RAQSAPI/README.md

 Either install the stable version from CRAN or install the latest development version from GitHub.

-## Option 1: Installing the stable version from CRAN
+## Option 1: Installing the stable version from CRAN (preferred method)

 ``` r
 install.packages(pkgs="RAQSAPI", dependencies = TRUE )
 ```

-## Option 2: Installing the development version of RAQSAPI
+## Option 2: Installing the development version of RAQSAPI (unstable)

+> \[!CAUTION\] The developement version of RAQSAPI contains code that
+> has not yet been thouroughly been tested and is more likely to contain
+> bugs.
+It is recommended that the stable CRAN version be installed for
+> production use.

 To install the development version of `RAQSAPI`, first if not already installed, install the `remotes` package and its dependencies.
 Then run